sritchie/cloud_tutorial/README.md

 gcloud ai-platform jobs stream-logs $JOB_NAME
 ```

-To submit a gpu job run:
+To submit a gpu job, first delete tensorflow from the REQUIRED_PACKAGES line in
+ setup.py.
+Then run:

 ```bash
 JOB_NAME='MNIST_training_gpu'